 The Tahitian Affair

-Her bosses were two brothers.
-One was married.
+Two brothers ran the firm.
 She found George’s longish hair and stubbled beard ruggedly attractive, but he was a flirt.

-“You should go for a drink with us after work, we all do that as a team you know”, George said on his way out the door.
+“You should go for a drink with us after work, we all do that as a team you know,” George said on his way out the door.

 “Looks like it’s just us, I wonder what happened to Richard?”

 “I enjoy seeing you in the office every day, you’re like a breath of spring.”

 She uncrossed her leg and tugged her skirt down searching the room for anyone else who might see them together and get the wrong idea.

-“I have a date later George, so can’t stay long”, she lied.
+“I have a date later George, so can’t stay long,” she lied.